-• Rules that disallow a percentage of the interest expense of an entity, irrespective of the nature of the payment or the identity of the lender.
-This approach is not considered in the Discussion Draft.
-While this approach reduces the general tax bias in favor of debt financing over equity, it does not address base erosion and profit shifting issues.
+• Rules that disallow a percentage of the interest expense of an entity, irrespective of the nature of the payment or the identity of the lender: This approach is not considered in the Discussion Draft.
+While it reduces the general tax bias in favor of debt financing over equity, it does not address BEPS issues.

-In recent years many countries have made significant changes to their approaches to combating base erosion and profit shifting through interest deductions, either through the introduction of new rules or through amendments to their existing rules.
+In recent years many countries have made significant changes to their approaches to combating BEPS through interest deductions, through either the introduction of new rules or amendments to their existing rules.
 This suggests that countries have struggled to fully address the issues that they are actually seeing.
-There is a general view that in many cases international groups are still able to claim total interest deductions significantly in excess of the group's actual third party interest expense.
-A limited survey based on published data indicates that for the largest non-financial sector groups, the vast majority has a net interest to E.B.I.T.D.A. ratio of below 10% and many do not have any net interest expense.
-However, the majority of countries which currently seek to address base erosion and profit shifting using earnings-based ratios allow entities to gear up to the point where net interest to E.B.I.T.D.A. reaches 30%.
+There is a general view that in many cases international groups are still able to claim total interest deductions significantly in excess of the group's actual third-party interest expense.
+A limited survey based on published data indicates that the vast majority of the largest non-financial sector groups has a net interest to EBITDA ratio of below 10 percent and many such groups do not have any net interest expense.
+However, the majority of countries which currently seek to address BEPS using earningsbased ratios allow entities to gear up to the point where net interest to EBITDA reaches 30 percent.

-International debt shifting has been established in a number of academic studies2 which show that groups leverage more debt in subsidiaries located in high tax countries.
-Academics have shown that thin capitalization is strongly associated with multinational groups3 and that multinational groups use more debt than comparable widely held or domestically owned businesses.4 Additional debt is provided through both related party and third party debt, with intragroup loans typically used in cases where the borrowing costs on third party debt are high.5
+International debt shifting has been established in a number of academic studies that show that groups leverage more debt in subsidiaries located in high-tax countries.
+Academics have shown that thin capitalization is strongly associated with multinational groups and that multinational groups use more debt than comparable widely held or domestically owned businesses.
+Additional loans are provided by both related parties and third parties, with intragroup loans typically used in cases where the borrowing costs on third-party debt are high.